Boat Master is a nautical media platform built around seamanship, navigation, maritime technology and hands-on experience.

 Old Jokes, Paper Charts and Navigating the Hall of Mirrors

-Have you ever found yourself in that “magical” situation – sailing in open water, far from any navigational hazards, only to have your chart plotter insist you are currently driving down a suburban road toward your ex’s house?
+Have you ever found yourself in that “magical” situation – sailing in open water, far from any navigational hazards, only to have your chart plotter insist you are currently driving down a windy road toward your ex’s house?
 It is a disorienting, almost surreal experience.

 Black Swans, Baby-Stays and Why the Yogi Is No More